Ganeshshinde-2003/MYMUSIC/README.md

 </ul>

 <h2>Getting Started</h2>
-<p>To use the app, simply navigate to [insert app URL here] in your web browser.
+<p>To use the app, simply navigate to https://my-music-gani.netlify.app/ in your web browser.
 The app should load automatically and be ready to use.

-If you want to run the app locally, you can download the code from [insert code repository URL here] and open the index.html file in your web browser.</p>
+If you want to run the app locally, you can download the code from https://github.com/Ganeshshinde-2003/MYMUSIC and open the index.html file in your web browser.</p>